Tabatskyi/foss-seeder/README.md

 ## To-Do

-- Add more RSS feed sources for additional FOSS distros and software.
-- Add size preview for ISOs.
-- Add available space on disk to the UI.
-- Add support for additional torrent clients (e.g. Transmission, Deluge, etc.).
-- Replace Emojis with SVG icons for better cross-platform compatibility.
 - [x] Add multi-feed RSS support for additional FOSS distros and software sources.
 - [ ] Add size preview for ISOs.
 - [ ] Add available space on disk to the UI.